 The civilization of southern Arabia has declined, along with the great desert trade routesclick to view Arabia 1215AD

-India has entered a new phase in its history as Muslim states establish themselves over much of the north.
+India has entered a new phase in its history as a Muslim state, the Delhi sultanate, establishes itself over much of the north of the subcontinent

 click to view India and South Asia 1215AD

 In West Africa the spread of trade routes to the south has led to the rise of the Yoruba kingdom of Oyo, while in East Africa a string of trading cities are emerging along the coastclick to view Africa 1215AD